tengku-hanis/tengku-hanis/README.md

 - 👋 Assalamualaikum and Hi, I’m Tengku Muhammad Hanis.
 - 👀 I’m interested in medical statistics and machine learning.
-- 🌱 I’m currently a PhD student at the Department of Community Medicine, Universiti Sains Malaysia.
+- 🌱 I’m currently an academic trainer at [Jom Research](jomresearch.netlify.app).
-- 💞️ I’m mainly use R and still catching up on my Python skills.
+- 💞️ I’m mainly using R and still catching up on my Python skills.
 - 📫 You can reach me at [my Twitter](https://twitter.com/tmhanis) or any social media listed on [my website](https://tengkuhanis.netlify.app/).

 <!---